TUDB-Labs/MixLoRA/README.md

 ## Copyright
 Copyright © 2023-2024 All Rights Reserved.

-MixLoRA, m-LoRA and the weights of alpaca-mixlora-7b are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+MixLoRA, MoE-PEFT and the weights of alpaca-mixlora-7b are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ```
 Licensed under the Apache License, Version 2.0 (the "License");